PhilboBaggins/Half-Life-Another-day/README.md

 ## Timeline

 > 8:47 - After his HEV Suit Training, Gordon Freeman starts his tram ride from Level 3 Dormitories at Black Mesa.
-He is 30 minutes late.[16]
+He is 30 minutes late.
 >
 > 8:58 - The Black Mesa Incident.
 Freeman conducts an experiment on sample GG-3883 in Sector C's Anti-Mass Spectrometer.
-The experiment goes wrong and triggers a Resonance Cascade, teleporting Xen creatures to Earth.[16]
+The experiment goes wrong and triggers a Resonance Cascade, teleporting Xen creatures to Earth.

 Source: http://half-life.wikia.com/wiki/Timeline_of_the_Half-Life_universe